shamy1st/git/README.md

 * **Merging**
     * **Fast-Forward Merge**: if the branches have not diverged.
-        * only move pointer to the branch last commit.
+        * only move pointer to the last commit in the branch.
-        * to prevent use "--no-ff"
+        * to prevent fast-forward merge use "--no-ff".
-        * git config --global ff no , this config prevent any fast-forward merge.
+        * git config --global ff no , this config prevent any fast-forward merge in your machine.
     * **3-Way Merge**: if the branches diverged.

             git log --oneline --all --graph     #